How to cook risotto

 Here are the items you will need:

-1. Wooden spoon (It's better to use a wooden spoon rather than a metal spoon so as not to break the rice grains)
+1. Wooden spoon (better a wooden spoon rather than metal so as not to break the rice grains)

 4. Butter